 Some other notable mentions are: Chatshoppr, Swelly and BFF Trump.
 You should also check out ai.bot box- A Chatbot aggregator (I personally recommend this app, it’s still in beta phase, but you should still try it).

-The Future of Search and Chatbot
+The Future of Search Engines and Chatbots

 In a World obsessed with search, where do chatbots stand?
 This debate has kept industry experts divided for a pretty long time.
 As they say, ”In a world where instant gratification and individual sense prevails, consumers are increasingly demanding a more personalized and faster results”.